cern-eos/eos/doc/configuration/proxys.rst

 - The filesystems are selected according to the layout of the file and some scheduling settings.

-- For each filesystem in the selection find a data proxy if one is required (proxygroup defined for the fs) and a firewallentrypoint proxy if required (client coming geotagged as "proxy" [TO BE ADAPTED]) by doing :
+- For each filesystem in the selection find a data proxy if one is required (proxygroup defined for the fs) and a fwep proxy (in the proxygroup according to the fwep selection rules) if required the direct access rules by doing :

-  * if it's a filesticky scheduling get the proxy associated to the accessed file or compute one.
+  * if it is a filesticky scheduling get the proxy associated to the accessed file.

-  * if we have a data proxy and if needed, find a firewallentrypoint proxy as close as possible to the data proxy and we are done.
-If we don't have a data proxy yet choose a firewallentrypoint proxy which is as close to the client as possible if the client is geotagged and this behavior is configured (``pProxyCloseToFs`` false [TO BE DETAILED]) or as close to the filesystem otherwise.
+  * if we have a data proxy and if needed, find a fwep proxy as close as possible to the data proxy and we are done.
+If we don't have a data proxy yet choose a fwep proxy which is as close to the client as possible if the client is geotagged and this behavior is configured ( parameter ``pProxyCloseToFs`` is set 0 in the geoscheduling configuration) or as close to the filesystem otherwise.

-  * if we have no data proxy yet, check if the firewall entrypoint is a member of the required proxygroup.
+  * if we have no data proxy yet, check if the fwep is a member of the required proxygroup.
 If it is, set it also as the data proxy.
-If it's not, select a data proxy following the same requirements as in the previous step.
+If it is not, select a data proxy following the same requirements as in the previous step.

 File-sticky proxy scheduling